ankur512512/devops-springboot/README.md

 - Our application can be configured to scap and expose metrics on `/actuator/prometheus` endpoint for further monitoring.
 - Ingress can be enabled for the required services.
+- In future, if we want to scale our application to talk to multiple microservices we can use a service-mesh like Istio for better obvservability, traffic management & secure communication.
 - Ideally Terraform code should be kept in a different repo.
 As it's best practice to keep Infra & Application code in separate repos.
-- Terraform code can be further modified to use modules for VPC and GKE.
+- Terraform modules like VPC & GKE can be kept on different repos instead of local, so other teams/projects can use them.

 ## Known Issue

 - Any comments or blank lines are removed in the [values.yaml](helm/restapi/values.yaml) by the github-action bot during the image updater process.
-More details: https://github.com/OpsVerseIO/image-updater-action?tab=readme-ov-file#known-issues
+More details [here](https://github.com/OpsVerseIO/image-updater-action?tab=readme-ov-file#known-issues)